WHAT YOU CAN DO IN JUST 15 MINUTES

 This grass-roots campaign is NOT about taking political sides, but about asking for a return to democracy and justice, and the end to the gross violations of human rights.

-2. Share the link for the Petition as widely as possible throughout the world, especially on Facebook, WhatsApp, Instagram, Twitter, email etc.
+1. SIGN the INTERNATIONAL PETITION on Change.org and then SHARE the link as widely as possible throughout the world, especially on Facebook, WhatsApp, Instagram, Twitter, email etc. Please continue to share it as often as possible!

-3. UK RESIDENTS: letter writing campaign to the UK Parliament concerning the breakdown of democracy in Uganda
+3. LETTER WRITING CAMPAIGN to the UK Parliament (or your own government) concerning the breakdown of democracy in Uganda.

 On behalf of Ugandans who have no voice, thank you very much for reading this.